pinchofyum/nutrifox-plugin/readme.txt

 2. Activate the Nutrifox plugin through the "Plugins" list in the WordPress admin.

 With Nutrifox, there aren't any confusing settings to configure or customizations you need to worry about.
 You can now share your nutrition labels with the world!

-To keep the Nutrifox plugin up to date, install the [GitHub Updater WordPress plugin](https://github.com/afragen/github-updater) alongside the Nutrifox plugin.

 == Changelog ==